faisalhrbk/arcgis-pro/README.md

 This content is shared **only for educational and personal use**.
 It is intended to help **students and low-income users** who cannot afford expensive GIS software.
+If you are from the Esri team and want me to remove the content, just raise an issue and I’ll remove it.
 **Please support the official Esri developers if you're using ArcGIS Pro in commercial or professional environments.**

 ---